-I did not even have to think, it was a solid “NO”.
-I am a woman who raised her children with great intent, but I am NOT the woman who wants to run a daycare for anyone’s kids, including my grandchild.
+When they asked me that question, I did not even have to think, it was a solid “NO”!
+Like many moms, I raised my children with great intent, but I am NOT the woman who wants to run a daycare for anyone’s kids, including my grandchild.
 I understand the financial burdens that childcare places on a family.
 That was one of the main reasons I choose to stay at home with my children.

 It is not our job to rescue our family from experiencing difficulty.

 When we rescue people we are telling them that they don’t have what it takes to be in charge of their lives.
 We rob them of the growth that comes from struggle, and the joy that results from victory.